The Jealous Girlfriend opener is one of the first openers that most people test out after first reading The Game.

 Remember, the goal of an opener is to start a comfortable conversation.

-The opener isn’t designed to attract anyone, it’s simply used to spark the first moment of contact.
+The opener is simply used to spark the first moment of contact.
 Once you’ve given your opinion and they’ve given theirs — it’s time to move on.